duskyshelf/clothingv2/README.md

 Styling was done using HTML/CSS and Bootstrap.
 I kept the styling very simple as I wanted to focus more on the testing and logic.
 Bootstrap was useful for making sure the site was responsive.

+#### Voucher Code Comments

+I store the voucher codes within a function which stores the codes, validations and discount in one place.
+I designed it this way so that it would be easy to remove/add and update any voucher codes and also check any criteria the voucher codes need to fulfill.

+        var getVoucherList = function() {
+          return {
+            "fiveoff": { "validation": [ self.basket.length > 0],
+                         "discount": 5,
+                         "message": "£5 Discount Applied" },
+            "tenoff":  { "validation": [ (basketTotal() > 50) ],
+                         "discount": 10,
+                         "message": "£10 Discount Applied" },
+            "15off":   { "validation": [ (basketTotal() > 75), confirmFootwear() ],
+                         "discount": 15,
+                         "message": "£15 Discount Applied"}
+          };
+        };

 #### Improvements

 I would liked to have taken more time to move a the basket methods out of the controller into a separate service.
 This would have been my next priority as this seems like a good opportunity to move the bulk of the remaining logic out of the controller.